ethz-adrl/towr/CONTRIBUTING.md

 - Include weblinks to relevant information.
 - Include screenshots and animated GIFs in your pull request whenever possible.

-We are performing automatic pull request testing, so if you see anything red, please read through the log and update your pull request until the tests pass.
+We are performing automatic pull request testing, so if these fail, please read through the log and update your pull request.